 Buying a house is overwhelming.
-There’s no way to sugarcoat it!
-The decisions and compromises made in the process are sometimes PAINFUL.
-Should I get a condo and not worry about maintenance or should I get a single-family home with a backyard?
+There’s no way to sugarcoat it.
+Should I get a condo and not worry about maintenance, or should I get a single-family home with a backyard?
 Should we look for a home in a good school district or look in a more affordable area and consider charter schools?
 The list of questions is long but necessary.

 Most people are under the assumption that these two options are the same, but they’re not!
 In fact, one gives you a more accurate estimate of how much house you can afford.

 A preapproval is the most accurate option.
 It takes into account verbal information provided by you, in addition to looking into your credit report.
 This last part is key, since it allows your mortgage banker to assess your current debt-to-income ratio.